 Project Role: leads on major funding and publication initiatives; contributes to the project’s conceptual and empirical development including in the form of major academic and policy outputs, and conference/workshop organisation; deputises the PI at Kent (in her absence).

-Irina Petrova is a Post-Doctoral Research Associate at the GCRF COMPASS project at the School of Politics and International Relations (University of Kent).
+Irina Petrova is a Lecturer in the Politics of Eurasia at the School of Slavonic & East European Studies, SSEES (UCL) and a Post-Doctoral Research Associate at the GCRF COMPASS project at the School of Politics and International Relations (University of Kent).
 She joined the School in 2019 after completing her doctoral dissertation at KU Leuven.
 Irina’s research interests focus on the interaction of external and internal actors in international relations, particularly, the development of the novel approach of resilience-based governance anchored in local preferences and perceptions.
 Geographically, research focuses on the European Union, Russia, Eastern Partnership and Central Asian states.

 Prior to joining Kent, Irina worked as a teaching assistant at KU Leuven and adjunct lecturer at Vesalius College (Vrije Universiteit Brussel).
 She was also a research associate for the H-2020 UPTAKE project (2017-18) and Jean Monnet Network ‘Crisis, Conflict and Critical Diplomacy: EU Perceptions in Ukraine and Israel/Palestine (C3EU)’.

 Irina has published on resilience and local ownership, regional competition between the European Union and Russia, and Eastern Partnership policy:

 - ‘Societal fragilities and resilience: The emergence of peoplehood in Belarus’ (with E. Korosteleva) online ahead of print (2020).
 Journal of Eurasian Studies, online ahead of print (2020). https://doi.org/10.1177/18793665211037835